idaholab/virtual_test_bed/doc/content/microreactors/hpmr_h2/hpmr_h2_results.md

 ## Coupled Solution

 [hpmr_h2_results1] (a) and (b) show the 3-D temperature and the $YH_x$ stoichiometric ratio spatial distributions in the moderator pins, respectively.
-These figures reveal the stoichiometric ratio and moderator temperature to be inversely proportional.
+These figures reveal the stoichiometric ratio and moderator temperature to be inversely correlated.
 In fact, the hydrogen stoichiometric ratio increases when the moderator temperature decreases and vice-versa.
 This is further illustrated in [hpmr_h2_results1] (c), which reports the radially averaged moderator temperature and hydrogen concentration as a function of the distance from the bottom of the moderator pins.

 !media hpmr_h2/hpmr_h2_results1.jpeg